deamorim2/sdbs/EN-US/projection.rst

 Calculating Lengths
 ^^^^^^^^^^^^^^^^^^^

-The projection suggested by IBGE to calculate lenghts is the SIRGAS 2000/Brazil Polyconic(SRID 5880).
+The projection suggested by IBGE to calculate perimeters and lenghts is the SIRGAS 2000/Brazil Polyconic(SRID 5880).

 You can check this projection definition in the `epsg.io website <https://epsg.io/5880>`_ .